301: Cave Dwellers

 It’s the gorgeous ladies of wrestling.

 GLOW (Gorgeous Ladies of Wrestling) was a women’s wrestling TV show that aired in syndication from 1986-1990.
 It was an all-women format that featured over-the-top, egocentric performances, typical of pro wrestling.
+Netflix also released a show by the same name in 2017, a fictional comedy about the women's wrestling circuit.

 It’s an early version of West Side Story.
 Uhh, I just met a girl named “Uhh.”